 Why a Micro-Influencer Can Be a Better Fit for Your Brand

 Size only gets you so far when it comes to marketing.
-A big-time Instagram influencer like Kylie Jenner might have 84.4 million followers, but those followers are likely to come from all walks of life.
+A big-time Instagram influencer like Kylie Jenner might have millions of followers, but those followers are likely to come from all walks of life.
 Some might be teenage girls, some might be middle-aged men, some might be sports fans with no interest in fashion, others might be into fashion and beauty but not sports.
 Still, others might be into food or cooking and have no clue who the teams are or what’s going on in the world of fashion.

 Meanwhile, a smaller influencer might have a more focused following.
 For example, a fashion blogger with an Instagram following of 10,000 might be followed by people who are purely interested in clothes and style.
 If your brand sells clothes, it makes sense to partner with the influencer who works in that niche, rather than the influencer who is trying to appeal to all people at all times.

 Hundreds of thousands or millions of followers are tough to keep up with.
 It seems like the fewer followers an influencer has, the higher the engagement rate.
 Research from the Association of National Advertisers (ANA) reveals that micro-influencers converse with their followers roughly 22 percent more than other influencers.
 They care about their subject matter and aren’t afraid to give them one-to-one recommendations and attention.

 Micro-Influencers Give Your Brand More Bang for Its Buck

 If you do have the budget to hire a macro influencer with a huge following, your company might spend its entire budget on that one social sponsorship project and not really get anything out of it.
 If the partnership doesn’t lead to an increase in sales or conversions for you, you’ve just spent thousands with nothing to show for it.